microsoft/lisa/README.md

 ﻿# Test Automation for Microsoft Linux on Azure & Hyper-V

-Automation platform for Linux images testing on Microsoft Azure and Hyper-V
+Automation platform for Linux images testing on Microsoft Azure & Hyper-V

 ## Overview